 - Levels: Young children (Early Reads), older children (Green Apple A1-A2), teenagers (Reading and Training A2-C1).

-- Extras: Wide range of activities which include practice of grammar, the four skills and exercises in the style of the Cambridge and Trinity exams, so apart from reading a great story, your students can keep up with other aspects of their English, all in one book!
+- Extras: Wide range of activities which include grammar practice, the four skills and exercises in the style of the Cambridge and Trinity exams.
+Apart from reading a great story, your students can keep up with other aspects of their English, all in one book!

-- Digital: Selected titles with additional web activities and e-book with more possibilities to practice English.
+- Digital: Selected titles in e-book format with additional web activities with more opportunities to practise English.

 Enjoy reading and sharing your reflections with your Book Club.